Gambrinus

-Gambrinus (/ɡæmˈbraɪnəs/ gam-BREE-nəs) is a legendary European culture hero celebrated as an icon of beer, brewing, joviality, and joie de vivre.
+Gambrinus (/ɡæmˈbraɪnəs/ gam-BRY-nəs; /de/) is a legendary European culture hero celebrated as an icon of beer, brewing, joviality, and joie de vivre.
 Typical representations in the visual arts depict him as a rotund, bearded duke or king, holding a tankard or mug, and sometimes with a keg nearby.

 Though sometimes erroneously called a patron saint, Gambrinus is neither a saint nor a tutelary deity.
 It is possible his persona was conflated with traditional medieval saints associated with beermaking, like Saint Arnold of Soissons.
 In one legendary tradition, he is beer's inventor or envoy.
 Although legend attributes to him no special powers to bless brews or to make crops grow, tellers of old tall tales are happy to adapt them to fit Gambrinus.
 Gambrinus stories use folklore motifs common to European folktales, such as the trial by ordeal.
 Some imagine Gambrinus as a man who has an enormous capacity for drinking beer.